zxc916684603/ecs/intl.en-US/API Reference/Security groups/DescribeSecurityGroupReferences.md

 # DescribeSecurityGroupReferences {#DescribeSecurityGroupReferences .reference}

-Queries whether a specified security group has been authorized by other security group or not.
+Queries whether a specified security group has access permission to other security group or not.

 ## Description {#section_dcn_yyr_zdb .section}